dmggh/roman_datamodels/docs/roman/datamodels/structure.rst

 As an alternative to creating a model by initializing an object of the specific class, you can call the open function, which is in util.py.
 This function takes the same arguments as the __init_ method.
-If it is called with the name of aa ASDF file, it looks in the metadata for a attribute named datamodel that contains the name of the class to use to open the model.
+If it is called with the name of an ASDF file, it looks in the metadata for a attribute named datamodel that contains the name of the class to use to open the model.
 If that attribute is not found, checks the dimensionality of the image and uses a generic model type to open the image.

-The base class for Datamodels loads the schema from the a file in the schemas subdirectory.
+The base class for Datamodels loads the schema from a file in the schemas subdirectory.
 If the base class is passed a descriptor of an already open model, it returns a shallow copy of the already open image.
 This is done to speed the code, as re-opening already open